cashbox-laravel/tinkoff-online/README.md

 ## About Cashbox

-`Cashier` provides an expressive and user-friendly interface for managing billing and payment verification services.
+`Cashbox for Laravel` provides an expressive and user-friendly interface for managing billing and payment verification services.
 We believe that development should be an enjoyable, creative experience to be truly rewarding.
 `Cashbox` tries to ease development by simplifying the tasks of adding payment systems to a web application.

 The project contains some ready-made solutions of payment systems, but you can offer your own.

-## About Driver
+## About Tinkoff Online Driver

-The driver allows you to use the online payment system from [Tinkoff](https://www.tinkoff.ru) in the web application.
+The Tinkoff Online driver implements payments in the Tinkoff billing system.

 ## Documentation